 Q: Analog or digital and why?

 A: Both are good but I prefer digital because it's just faster to use.
-Analog can provide a unique character but you can come close now more than ever with software recreations of classic gear (but what do I know, I'm just a kid with a computer).
+Analog can provide a unique character but you can come closer now more than ever with software emulations of classic gear (supposedly).

 Q: What's your 'promise' to your clients?

-A: I can promise that you'll come away from the experience of working with me having no stress whatsoever - as long as you communicate what you're looking for, I can take care of it without bothering you!
+A: I can promise that you'll come away from the experience of working with me having no stress whatsoever - as long as you communicate what you're looking for, I can take care of it without bothering you (too much)!

 Q: Describe the most common type of work you do for your clients.

-A: I typically do both the mixing and mastering for a client to knock out both parts of the production process through one person, saving the client time and money this way!
+A: I usually do both the mixing and mastering for a client to knock out both final parts of the production process through one person, saving the client time and money.